media2x/srmd-ncnn-vulkan-python/README.md

 The reason why MacOS ARM64 build is not available is that it needs ARM Python Dev Libs which I have no ideas on how to get it on Github's MacOS x64 VM.
 Moreover, I don't have a Mac.

+**However, for Linux (Like Ubuntu 18.04) with an older GLIBC (version < 2.29), you may try to use the ubuntu-1804 release or just compile it on your own.**

 ## Build

 First, you have to install python, python development package (Python native development libs in Visual Studio), vulkan SDK and SWIG on your platform.
 And then: